HomeSite Map

 Unfortunately, while the overall consensus is that the “Magical Mystery Tour” film was a disastrous and ill-conceived flop, many writers and fans alike these days consider the brilliantly written and produced music an embarrassment as well.
 The title track, as we’re reviewing here, probably takes the most flak, being that it was used as the introduction to the television movie.
 Let us please not let this taint our opinion of the song.

-For those of us who live to remember the impact of the music when we first heard it, no matter whether we are first, second or third generation fans, we undoubtedly agree that the fanfare-like atmosphere that the “Magical Mystery Tour” song portrayed whetted our appetite for the picturesque imagery that followed it on the album (or EP).
+For those of us who live to remember the impact of the music when we first heard it, no matter whether we are first, second, third generation fans or beyond, we undoubtedly agree that the fanfare-like atmosphere that the “Magical Mystery Tour” song portrayed whetted our appetite for the picturesque imagery that followed it on the album (or EP).
 Like the “Sgt.
 Pepper” theme before it, the song commanded attention as if to herald in a new era, or maybe to get us settled in our seats and strapped in for a “magical” ride.

 Whatever intention the song was meant for, it commands the listener’s attention to this day.
 “It’s coming to take you away, take you today…,” whatever “it” is.